- What is infant sign language?

 - Tools for easy learning

 Imagine your baby is crying even after a feed.
-You try to feed again, but the infant wouldn’t have it; you take her out and show the sky and the birds, but she is not amused.
-You give her favorite toy, but she doesn’t want it.
+You try to feed again, but the infant wouldn’t have it; you take her out to look at the sky and the birds, but she is not amused.
+You give her a favorite toy, but she doesn’t want it.
 In such a situation, you just want the baby to tell what she wants.
 But can she?

-Yes, babies can communicate with you in ways other than crying, but you need to train them in that.
+Yes, babies can communicate with you in ways other than crying, even if they don’t have the words, but they must be trained to do so.
 Did you know that babies as young as four months can learn sign language?

 What Is Infant Sign Language?